-If you live in a rural area and your home is not connected to the mains drainage you are likely to have a septic tank.
-Its purpose is to treat the waste water from your property and maybe several adjoining properties.
-It is up to you and your neighbours, if they use it too, to make sure that the septic tank works efficiently.
-The purpose of the septic tank is to treat all the waste water from your property.
+If you live in a rural area and your home isn't connected to the mains drainage, you're likely to have a septic tank.
+Its purpose is to treat the waste water from your property and maybe adjoining properties.
+It's up to you - and your neighbours, if they use the septic tank too - to make sure it works efficiently.

-The registration means that you have authorisation to use the septic tank.
+Registration means that you're allowed to use the septic tank.

-When you move to a property with a septic tank it is the responsibility of your qualified conveyancer or solicitor to check that the registration has been done.
-If the details of the property are not already on the register then they should be added when the property changes hands, see www.sepa.org.uk/wfdreg.
+If you move into a property with a septic tank, your qualified conveyancer or solicitor is responsible for checking that the tank has been registered.
+If the details of the property aren't already on the register, they should be added when the property changes hands.

 Building a new home

-If you're building a new home, you may decide to use - or have to decide to use a septic tank because of where you are building.
+If you're building a new home, you may decide to use - or have to use - a septic tank because of where you're building.

-There is useful information on the Scottish Environment Protection Agency website about what you need to do and what consent is required.
-You should also have help from an architect, builder or planning officer to sort this out.
+There's useful information on the SEPA website about what you need to do and what consent is required.
+You should also have help from an architect, a builder or a planning officer to sort this out.

 How does a septic tank work

 A septic tank works like a basic sewage treatment works.
 The waste material settles in the tank and is then digested by natural bacteria.
-Over time partially decomposed solids collect at the bottom and form a sludge.
-This material has to be removed by de-sludging.
-When you use a septic tank you have to make sure that:
+Over time, partly decomposed solids collect at the bottom and form a sludge.
+This material has to be removed by desludging.
+If you use a septic tank, you have to make sure that:

-- it is secure and in good working order
+- it's secure and in good working order

-Your local authority environmental health department may be able to help you if you have problems with your septic tank.
-They may have a list of local contractors who can maintain and mend septic tanks.
+Your local authority's environmental health department may be able to help if you have problems with your septic tank.
+It may have a list of local contractors who can maintain and mend septic tanks.

-You might have problems agreeing with those that share the septic tank about:
+You might have problems agreeing with the people who share the septic tank about:

-- how to maintain your septic tank, for example the secure lids, or
+- how to maintain the tank, for example the secure lids

-- what to do if it needs to be replaced, or
+- what to do if it needs to be replaced

-- how to apportion costs for desludging (because properties are different sizes).
+- how to allocate costs for desludging - because properties are different sizes.

 You must try to agree about how to maintain your septic tank.
-Check if you have rules in your title deeds about the maintenance of the septic tank.
+Check if there are rules in your title deeds about maintaining the septic tank.

 If a repair is required to make the tank safe under the current water regulations and the owners can't agree, one owner can organise the repair by serving a notice on all the owners.
 The other owners can appeal against the notice.
-All the owners will be responsible for sharing the costs of the repair and any legal costs (legal note 2).
+All the owners will be responsible for sharing the costs of the repair and any legal costs.

-If you fail to check it properly and there is a leak because of poor maintenance you could have a statutory notice issued to force you to maintain, repair or improve the tank.
+If you fail to check the tank properly and there's a leak because of poor maintenance, you could have a statutory notice issued to force you to maintain, repair or improve the tank.
 You can read more about resolving neighbour problems.

 Septic tank blockages and overflows